hsghori/CS-Notes/high-performance-computer-architecture.md

 of the array.
 So we need some kind of barrier at `TAG` which forces the threads to stop there until every thread has reached the barrier.

-A basic barrier synchronization implemenation has two componenets, a `counter` variable which counts the number of threads that have reached the barrier, and a `flag` variable which indicates whether or not `counter == num_threads`.
+A basic barrier synchronization implementation has two components, a `counter` variable which counts the number of threads that have reached the barrier, and a `flag` variable which indicates whether or not `counter == num_threads`.